 With so many things you need to remember when going on a trip, it’s understandable if you leave something at home.
 That’s why I still use a packing list.
 If you forget your toothbrush, toothpaste or comb, you can get those items at your hotel.
-However, if you’ve forgotten to bring your high blood pressure, diabetes, thyroid or any other prescription medication with you, it could ruin your once in a lifetime trip.
+However, if you’ve forgotten to bring your high blood pressure, diabetes, thyroid or any other prescription medication with you, it could ruin your once-in-a-lifetime trip.

 Luckily for you, your unfortunate experience isn’t the first time this has happened and pharmacies are there to help you.
 Here’s a guide to help you get your medications and get back to your trip.

 (Please note, the instructions below are only if you usually get your prescriptions filled in the United States.
-If you’re from outside the United States and have forgotten your medication, you’ll need to see a medical provider licensed to practice in the U.S. to get new prescriptions for your medications.)
+If you’re from outside the United States and have forgotten your medication, you might need to see a medical provider licensed to practice in the U.S. to get new prescriptions for your medications.)

 There are three things you need to know: